 Alphonse Desjardins brings credit unions to North America as the Canadian journalist organizes La Caisse Populaire de Levis (The People's Bank of Levis) in his home in Levis, Quebec.
 The first deposit was just 10 cents.

-St. Mary's Cooperative Credit Association, the first U.S. credit union, opens on April 6, 1909, in Manchester, New Hampshire, with assistance from Alphonse Desjardins.
+April 6, 1909 – St. Mary's Cooperative Credit Association, the first U.S. credit union, opens in Manchester, New Hampshire, with assistance from Alphonse Desjardins.

 Massachusetts Bank Commissioner Pierre Jay and wealthy Boston merchant Edward A. Filene join forces to enact the Massachusetts Credit Union Act, the first general statute for establishing credit unions in the United States.
 For his efforts, Filene earns the moniker "Father of U.S. Credit Unions."